Skip to main content

 note

-FNM and UV are not available in Alpine's default package repositories.
-For these runtimes on Alpine, use the manual system mode override to configure system mode explicitly, or install the runtime binary from its upstream release.
+Node runs in managed mode on Alpine via the static musl archive (the registry pins musl-linked Node.js), so no system fallback or apk package is needed.
+UV is not available in Alpine's default package repositories — for UV on Alpine, use the manual system mode override to configure system mode explicitly, or install the uv binary from its upstream release.

 When a system binary is found, you will see a log message like: